HIRING THE PERFECT STYLIST

 Social media frenzy.
 Social media is huge right now, especially in the beauty industry.
 Take advantage of your audience.
 Plus someone you know may know a talented stylist.
 And we all know how important referrals are for our business, whether it be a new client or a new stylist referral.
 Be sure to post in detail what you are looking for and post it consistently once or twice a week.
 You can also share your posts directly to the beauty school's facebook page.
 This will help attract not only new graduates, but alumni students as well.
 And finally, I recommend having a join our team tab, or career tab on your website constantly.
 It is so important to always be on the look out for new, fresh talent.

 Hiring Process.
 Have 3 interviews.
-2 getting to know you interviews and include a live hair cut in one of these interviews.
-The 3rd interview should be a working interview.
-Have them come in for a full or a half day, See how they interact with your team , with your clients, and how they fit into your brand and salon culture.
+2 getting to know you interviews and then include a live hair cut and or color in the third interview.
+As a part of this interview process you can make it pretty interactive.
+Have them spend an hour or two with the team while the model is processing to see how they interact with your team, and how they fit into your brand and salon culture.
 Also have your team interview them causally.
 I mean after all they will be working with them just as much as you.

 Background check.
 YES I said it.
 Spend the $35 to $50 to run a background check.
 These team members will be around your money, your clients, your team, and almost every aspect of your business.

 Research.
 Do as much research as you can on your potential team member.
 Check their references.
 Business references are most important.
 Personal references are kind of silly.
 I mean really.
 No one is going to put down a reference that is going to say horrible things about them.
 Check out their social media pages.
 Instagram ,Facebook, Linkedin, etc. You would be amazed at what you can learn about someone from their media pages.